 I still shop at Forever 21.
 The quality is like wearing third world shoestring, but it’s dang cheap and I somehow feel as long as I can saunter in to buy a high wasted denim and chunky knits, I’m still closer to birth than death.
 I realize I should take my rightful place at Black House White Market sales, with the exception of reverting to crop tops, of course.
 I’m not a sociopath.

 I still say “dude.”
 It’s like my favorite word.
-I thought eventually I’d drop it, but I’m getting increasingly nervous I’ll be that 60 year-old saying, “are you kidding me, dude?” to her husband in public.
+I thought eventually I’d drop it, but I’m getting increasingly nervous I’ll be that 60-year-old saying, “are you kidding me, dude?” to her husband in public.
 I dunno.

 My dissolution is so strong that at times I can almost truly believe I’m still 28.

-Except.
+However.
 Coupla things.